 This file is by default saved within Tradebox's Summaries folder, alongside the Data Folder.
 If you're doing any further manipulation of this data, we strongly recommend first using Save As to save a copy somewhere else such as your Documents folder or your Desktop.

-If a Sage accounts link or a Xero accounts link has been set up in the channel and configured for summary entries, this screen will also display a Post to Accounts button.
+If a Sage accounts link or a Xero accounts link has been set up in the sales channel and configured for summary entries, this screen will also display a Post to Accounts button.
 When this is pressed the summary data will be passed to the accounts package that Tradebox is integrated with.

 In Sage, these create as outstanding SI (batch invoice) transactions, which are visible in the customer account activity and the Transactions screen.
 You'll then need to pay these off using the Customer Receipts function.
 The Reference on each SI will show as 'TBx' where x is the Tradebox summary number.
-Sage will report the audit trail transaction number back to Tradebox which will be stored against each summary line.
+Sage will report the audit trail transaction number back to Tradebox which will be stored as the Trans.
+No against each summary line.